hillaper/Rela2x/README.md

 ## Warnings

-Rela²x is not designed, and should hence be used with caution for spin systems where the number of rows in *R* is in the hundreds.
+Rela²x is not designed, and should hence be used with caution for spin systems where the dimension of *R* is > 100.
 In particular, displaying the entire operator might lead to Jupyter Notebook crashing.
+Larger systems can, however, be computed and using the `rate` function can provide useful in such cases.

 ## Advanced users